reikawa13/Vacant-Room-Finder---iOS-App/README.md

 ### Description of the App

-"Vacant Room Finer" is an app that allows users to browse any availability of rooms/classrooms in their organization on their app.
+"Vacant Room Finder" is an app that allows users to browse any availability of rooms/classrooms in their organization on their app.
 ・It utilizes a map to enable users to find available rooms nearby visually.
 ・When app users start using an empty classroom, they must either scan a URL code or open the app to register.